JanHerca/urantiapedia/output/wikijs/en/article/Nancy_Bigelow/A_Sincere_Spiritual_Attitude_Positive_Doing.md

 > _Nancy Bigelow lives in Hawaii with her husband, Bill.
 She described her life for us in her unique and creative style, and with a self-effacing charm that defies the euphemistic touch of editorial embellishment:_
 >
 > “_Achieved what the Papers term 'physical identity' October 10.
 1938, Cleveland, Ohio.
 Lovable, but extremely defiant child raised by utterly devoted and loving parents.
-Managed to escape incarceration during teenage years somewhat in the manner of that Urantia Papers frog who waltzed around lightning bolts \& became the ancestor of Urantian mankind.
+Managed to escape incarceration during teenage years somewhat in the manner of that Urantia Papers frog who waltzed around lightning bolts & became the ancestor of Urantian mankind.
 Somehow succeeded in college (all the while maintaining defiant attitude) and was graduated with a degree in zoology and secondary education.
-Snagged a wonderful man at the same time received teaching certificate \& have spent the bulk of my life becoming a dilettante.
+Snagged a wonderful man at the same time received teaching certificate & have spent the bulk of my life becoming a dilettante.
 Mission: change dilettante status via the Fifth Epochal Revelation._”
+{.is-info}

 <figure class="table chapter-navigator">
   <table>